 This course appears on your transcript identically to how it appears on the transcript of an enrolled ASU student who has taken the course on one of ASU’s campuses.

-This is a 2 credit hour course at Arizona State University (FSE 100 Introduction to Engineering: Imagine.
-Design.
-Engineer!).
+This course satisfies 2 credit hours at Arizona State University.
 It is strongly encouraged that you consult with your institution of choice to determine how these credits will be applied to their degree requirements prior to transferring your credit.